Let your imagination free with these fantasy blackwork patterns which you can download directly to your device.

-My son was born in the Chinese year of the dragon so this blackwork dragon has special meaning to our family.
+My son was born in the Chinese year of the dragon, so this blackwork design has special meaning to our family.

-Designed in red and gold, this design also looks splendid in green and gold.
+Designed in red and gold, it also looks splendid in green and gold.

 Just four different blackwork fill patterns complete this design.
-To create the shading to his belly and tail extra stitches are added to the pattern to darken it.
+To create the shading to his belly and tail add extra stitches to the pattern to darken it.

-The solid areas around his head consist of cross stitches, whereas his teeth and mouth are left blank for contrast.
+Stitch the solid areas around his head in cross stitch, leaving his teeth and mouth blank for contrast.

 Downloadable Chart £5.00

-Much of the effect comes from using randomly dyed threads, for both the tail and seascape behind the mermaid.
-A little sparkle is added with vertical lines in silver metallic thread.
+Much of the effect comes from using randomly dyed threads for both the tail and seascape behind the mermaid.
+Add a little sparkle with vertical lines in silver metallic thread.

-Only the shadowed areas are stitched on her skin, providing contrast to the tail and hair.
+Only stitch the shadowed areas on her skin, to provide contrast to the tail and hair.

 The seascape behind her is framed with a border reminiscent of seashells.